Guide to Relocating With Your Pet

 Settling in With Your Dogs

-You might have a whole pack, and the move might be especially tricky to you.
+When you get the hang of packing clothes and furniture and the whole relocation process it is time to think about your furry friends.
 If you have more than one pet living with you, settling them in is one of your top priorities.
 Don’t assume that your dogs will settle in just fine, but keep an eye on them and provide plenty of toys for them to play with.
 Take them exploring as soon as you can, so that they can get used to the area and unfamiliar people.
 Going for a walk around the new neighborhood might help you make friends in a new state, as well.
 Keep a photo of each pet in your phone in case one of them wanders off looking for a way back home.
 Move them with caution and have an understanding of their needs in this very sensitive period of their lives.